KlemenVovk/ids-tutoring/docs/session1.md

     <a href="https://scipy.org/">scipy</a> - mainly math and stats functions that you would have to implement manually in numpy
     </summary>

-scipy provides many specialized functions for hypotesis testing, probability distributions, t-tests, integration, interpolation, correlation coefficients, distance matrices etc. that you would have to implement manually in numpy.
+scipy provides many specialized functions for hypothesis testing, probability distributions, t-tests, integration, interpolation, correlation coefficients, distance matrices etc. that you would have to implement manually in numpy.

 An example of computing Pearson correlation coefficient:
 ```python